fluid-tools/wavflip/local-docs/MUTATION_PATTERNS.md

 # React Query Mutation Patterns

-This document outlines the standardized patterns for mutations in our codebase using TanStack Query (React Query) v5.
+This document outlines the standardized patterns for client-side mutations in our codebase using TanStack Query (React Query) v5.

+Notes:
+- These patterns are used primarily for tracks, uploads, and other complex client-driven flows.
+- For server actions (folders/projects CRUD, generation flows), we prefer next-safe-action.
+See State Management Patterns for details and the next-safe-action docs (`http://next-safe-action.dev/`).

 ## 🎯 Core Philosophy